When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Diamond Brite Semi-Gloss Latex Paint

-Best Budget Paint for Trim
+Best Budget Trim Paint

 Pros

-• Dirt and grease-resistant.
+• Dirt and grease resistant.

 Cons